desht/ScrollingMenuSign/README.md

 If you want to build ScrollingMenuSign yourself, you will need Maven.

-1) Download a copy of Vault.jar (1.1.1 minimum required) from http://dev.bukkit.org/server-mods/vault/

-2) Run 'mvn install:install-file -DgroupId=net.milkbowl -DartifactId=vault -Dversion=1.1.1 -Dpackaging=jar -Dfile=Vault.jar' (adjust the version number to match what you downloaded)
+1a) Download a copy of Vault.jar (get the latest version) from http://dev.bukkit.org/server-mods/vault/ 1b) Run 'mvn install:install-file -DgroupId=net.milkbowl -DartifactId=vault -Dversion=X.Y.Z -Dpackaging=jar -Dfile=Vault.jar' (adjust the version number to match what you downloaded)

-3) Run 'mvn clean install'
+2a) Get a copy of dhutils: "git clone https://desht@github.com/desht/dhutils.git" 2b) Build dhutils.
+In the dhutils top-level directory, type: "mvn clean install"

+3a) Download ScrollingMenuSign: "git clone https://desht@github.com/desht/ScrollingMenuSign.git"
+3b) Build ScrollingMenuSign.
+In the top-level directory, type: "mvn clean install"

 This should give you a copy of ScrollingMenuSign.jar under the target/ directory.